 Discussion: Paolo Bacigalupi is an incredible world-builder.
 And yet, he doesn’t get hung up on his amazing scenarios.
 Rather, he uses his stark, unforgettable backdrops to highlight his characterization of personalities who reflect the chaotic forge from which they were shaped.

-Both of these companion books focus on the changed relationships possible when the world is broken, and “normal” family structures become irrelevant.
+Both of these companion books focus on how the nature of relationships change when the world is broken, and “normal” family structures become irrelevant.
 In Bacigalupi’s world (and in our own, in many cases, for that matter) love, support and loyalty are not a function of blood relationships.
 So what makes these people cling to one another and be willing to die for one another?
 The old Darwinian arguments just don’t apply.

 The cruelty and injustice of war are explored in a number of different ways, from the terrible and tragic aleatory nature of survival; the brutalizing effect of war on soldiers: making recruits do things so vile, there is no going back – there is only willful blindness and further complicity to ease the pain of what was before; the recruitment of children, who can be more easily molded; and the excuse of war and patriotism in some cases to realize personal obsessions with cruelty and sadism.
 The warlords win little battles for worthless territory, leaving in their wake only death, destruction, and thirst for revenge.